nigroup/Supplementaries-to-TASLP-SELD-Spatial-Segregation/README.md

 After the first run of `eval_mc7_gt` on your data, the "true" parameter can be left away.

+## License

+The contained materials are published under the GNU GENERAL PUBLIC LICENSE, Version 3.

 ## Credits

 If you use any contained material for your own work, please acknowledge our work by citing as

-Trowitzsch, Ivo, et al (2019), _"Joining Sound Event Detection and Localization Through Spatial Segregation"_, in prep., IEEE Transactions on Audio, Speech, Language Processing.
+Trowitzsch, Ivo, et al (2019), "_Joining Sound Event Detection and Localization Through Spatial Segregation_", in prep., IEEE Transactions on Audio, Speech, Language Processing.

 Furthermore, if you change the code and use subsequent results, please additionally cite

-Trowitzsch, Ivo, et al (2019).
-Auditory Machine Learning Training and Testing Pipeline: AMLTTP v3.0.
+Trowitzsch, Ivo, et al (2019). "_Auditory Machine Learning Training and Testing Pipeline: AMLTTP v3.0_".
 Zenodo. http://doi.org/10.5281/zenodo.2575086

 Thank you.